ictinnovations/ictfax/INSTALL.md

 3: ICTCore Installation
 =======================
-ICTCore is main dependency of ICTFAX, if you have proper repositories pre installed (see above) then all other dependencies will be installed along with ICTCore. so we just need to issue following command
+ICTCore is main dependency of ICTFAX, if you have proper repositories pre installed (see above) then all other dependencies will be installed along with ICTCore. so we just need to issue following command, It will install latest version of ICTCore

 ```bash
 yum -y install ictcore ictcore-voice ictcore-fax ictcore-email